-Work requirements for people receiving food stamps were put back in place in Pennsylvania on March 1, 2016.
-This will affect thousands of people in Allegheny County.
+Work requirements for people receiving food stamps were put back in place in Pennsylvania on March 1, 2016, after the federal government declared that the massive recession that begin in 2008 was finally over.

-Here is what you need to know to maintain your benefits:
+Here is what you need to know when applying for or maintaining your SNAP benefits:

-Many able-bodied adults will have to be working to continue to receive food stamps.
+Many able-bodied adults will have to be working to receive food stamps for more than three months.

-As of March, able-bodied adults without dependents (ABAWDs) who are not meeting federally defined Supplemental Nutrition Assistance Program (SNAP) work requirements will only be eligible for those benefits (“food stamps”) for 3 months in a 3-year period.
-If you meet the work requirements you will be able to continue receiving food stamps.
+Able-bodied adults without dependents (ABAWDs) who are not meeting federally defined Supplemental Nutrition Assistance Program (SNAP) work requirements will only be eligible for those benefits (“food stamps”) for 3 months in a 3-year period.
+If you meet the work requirements you can continue receiving food stamps.

 Who is in the able-bodied adult without dependents (ABAWD) category?